 Emperor Qin’s reign was short-lived, lasting only 15 years, but his name might just be the most recognisable among China’s emperors for his army of Terracotta Warriors, which guard his tomb.
 To this day, travellers flock to Xi’an to walk around Emperor’s Qin’s tomb complex, one of the most famous archaeological finds in the world.
 The underground vault containing the warriors, bronze chariots, and horses was discovered fortuitously in 1974 by workers drilling a well.

 The Qin Dynasty collapsed shortly after Emperor Qin’s death, and Liu Bang, a minor official in the Qin court, swooped in to take the throne.
-After defeating his rivals, Liu Bang became Emperor Gaozu in 202 BC, and in 206 BC marked the beginning of the Han Dynasty’s long rule and the building of a great city.
+After defeating his rivals, Liu Bang became Emperor Gaozu, the year 206 BC marking the beginning of the Han Dynasty’s long rule and the building of a great city.

 Building the City of Chang’an